 Official Website of the Violin Legend

-Kyung Wha Chung is recognised throughout the world as one of the finest violinists of her generation.
-A prolific recording artist, her dazzling and probing artistry has made her a much-acclaimed performer throughout her forty-year career.
+“Simply, relentlessly, magnificent: a miracle of momentum and humanity” (The Sunday Times), Kyung Wha Chung is recognised throughout the world as one of the finest violinists of her generation.
+A prolific recording artist, her dazzling and probing artistry has made her a much-acclaimed performer throughout her fifty-year career.
 Lauded for her passion, her musicality, and the intense excitement that she brings to her performances, Chung’s uniquely expressive interpretations of the violin literature have established her as an artist of the very highest stature.
 Born in South Korea, Chung first heard the violin at the age of six.
 Instantly mesmerised by its tone, she was swiftly recognised as a child prodigy, making her concert debut aged nine with the Seoul Philharmonic Orchestra, performing the Mendelssohn Violin Concerto.
 At thirteen, Chung enrolled at The Juilliard School, New York, and began studying with renowned pedagogue Ivan Galamian, and later with Joseph Szigeti.

 Kyung Wha Chung has recorded numerous award-winning albums, and her extensive discography reflects the impressive breadth of her repertoire.
 Following her recording contract with Decca/London, in 1988 Chung subsequently signed for a period with EMI Classics, and also released recordings with RCA and Deutsche Grammophon.
 Winner of two Gramophone Awards (the first, for her Deutsche Grammophon album of Strauss and Respighi sonatas with Krystian Zimerman; the second, for her EMI recording of Bartók’s Second Violin Concerto with Sir Simon Rattle), Chung has also received many prizes and top honours – including the Medal of Civil Merit from the South Korean government, and the Ho Am Prize for the Arts in 2011.